Thato50/Thato50/README.md

 # 👋 Hi, I'm Thato!
+About Me

+🧠 About Me

-I'm an aspiring software developer currently focused on learning web development.
+I'm an aspiring software developer currently learning React and working toward becoming a full-stack developer.
-I enjoy building projects that solve real problems and help me grow my skills step by step.
+I’ve built a foundation in HTML, CSS, and JavaScript, and enjoy solving real problems through code.

 Curious, driven, and always learning — one line of code at a time.